FAQ Horse Care

 The Spook Factor

-If you have a more sensitive horse, the sound of electric clippers, alone, may be a no-go.
-If you can’t get within ten feet of your horse once it hears clippers turn on, trying to proceed likely isn’t worth the trouble.
+If you have a more spooky horse, the sound of electric clippers, alone, maybe a no-go.
+If you can’t get within ten feet of your horse with the clippers turn on, trying to proceed likely isn’t worth the trouble.

 Instead, spend this winter slowly desensitizing your horse to clippers.
 Next winter, you can try again!